lundonsalley/BattleShipOnline/README.txt

 if you are the server, press s and wait

-if you are the client, type in the server's ip adress and then press c once you are ready
+if you are the client, type in the server's ip address and then press c once you are ready

+if you are playing on a single computer, only press c and s for server and client respectively. dont worry about typing in any ip addresses

 --------------------------setup--------------------------

-during the set up, use the left mouse button to randomize the ships
+during the setup, use the left mouse button to randomize the ships

 once you're happy with the arrangement, use the right mouse button to confirm